CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 ^#^^#^^#^ Comments

 Comments are information in a Do-file which Stata will ignore.
-They can be used to stop a command from running without deleting it, or more usefully, to add information about the code which may be useful for others (or yourself in the future) to understand how some code works or to justify you made choices you did.
+They can be used to stop a command from running without deleting it, or more usefully, to add information about the code which may be useful for others (or yourself in the future) to understand how some code works or to justify why you made certain choices.
 In general, comments can also help readability.
 There are three different ways to enter comments (and one additional special way).

 First, to comment out an entire line, precede it by `*`: